AhmedShehata2002/Portfolio-/README.md

 ## Projects

-**ReCell Project | Supervised Learning - Foundations Course (_Jan 2024_)**
+**ReCell Project | (_Jan 2024_)**
-- Analyzed a dataset of used devices to develop a model for a dynamic pricing strategy for used and refurbished devices.
-- Employed Linear Regression to build the pricing model, ensuring a robust understanding of the relationships between variables.
-- Evaluated and addressed the assumptions of Linear Regression to enhance the model's reliability.
-- Applied skills in Exploratory Data Analysis (EDA), Linear Regression, and understanding Linear Regression assumptions.
-- Provided business insights and recommendations based on the model's findings.
+During the Supervised Learning - Post Graduate Programme Course, I undertook the ReCell Project, leveraging my Python skills to analyze a dataset of used devices.
+In this project, I employed Linear Regression to construct a dynamic pricing model for used and refurbished devices.
+Ensuring a robust understanding, I evaluated and addressed the assumptions of Linear Regression to enhance the model's reliability.
+The analysis identified crucial factors influencing device prices.
+The project showcased my proficiency in Exploratory Data Analysis (EDA) and provided valuable business insights and recommendations based on the model's findings.

-**E-news Express Project | Business Statistics Course (_Nov 2023_)**
+**E-news Express Project | (_Nov 2023_)**
-- Conducted statistical analysis, a/b testing, and visualization to evaluate the effectiveness of the new landing page for an online news portal (E-news Express) in gathering new subscribers.
-- Analyzed a simulated dataset with important metrics such as converted status and time spent on the page to determine the landing page's effectiveness.
-- Explored the dependence of conversion on the preferred language using statistical inference.
+During the PGP, I led the E-news Express Project, employing statistical analysis, A/B testing, and visualization techniques to assess the efficacy of the new landing page for an online news portal.
+Utilizing a simulated dataset, I analyzed critical metrics like converted status and time spent on the page, ultimately determining the landing page's effectiveness.
+The project also delved into statistical inference to explore the impact of preferred language on conversion rates.

-**FoodHub Order Analysis using Python | Python - Foundations Course (_Oct 2023_)**
-- Conducted exploratory data analysis (Variable Identification, Univariate analysis, Bi-Variate analysis) on the orders data of a food aggregator company.
-- Addressed key questions provided by the Data Science team to draw actionable insights for business improvement.
+**FoodHub Order Analysis using Python | PGP Course (_Oct 2023_)** As part of the PGP Course, I undertook the FoodHub Order Analysis Project, focusing on the exploration of orders data from a food aggregator company.
+Through thorough exploratory data analysis, including Variable Identification, Univariate analysis, and Bi-Variate analysis, I addressed key questions posed by the Data Science team.
+The project aimed to extract actionable insights to enhance the business strategies of the company.
+Python was the primary language used for this comprehensive data analysis.